Disappearance of Evelyn Hartley: Later developments

 In 2004, a man named Mel Williams came forward with a conversation he recorded at a bar in 1969.
-Although his goal was to record a band which was performing, the conversation between two men was unintentionally recorded as well.
-On the tape, one of the men, Clyde "Tywee" Peterson, implicated himself, Jack Gaulphair (or Gaulthair), and an unnamed third party in the disappearance, claiming that Evelyn was murdered and buried in La Farge, Wisconsin, after her kidnapping.
-Gaulphair and the unnamed party are now deceased, Gaulphair having committed suicide on 25 December 1967, and Peterson having died of a heart attack in 1974.
+Although his goal was to record a performing musical group, the conversation between two men was unintentionally recorded as well.
+On the tape, one of the men— identifying himself as Clyde "Tywee" Peterson— implicated himself, along Jack Gaulphair (or Gaulthair), and an unnamed third party in the disappearance of Eveyln Hartley, also claiming that Evelyn was murdered and buried in La Farge, Wisconsin, after her kidnapping.

+The unnamed party is now deceased.
+Gaulphair died of suicide on December 25, 1967, and Peterson died of a heart attack in 1974.
 Although authorities promised to investigate the lead, no further developments were ever made.

+In popular culture

+Evelyn Hartley appears in Monster: The Ed Gein Story, the third season in the Netflix anthology series Monster portrayed by Addison Rae.
+Ed Gein is portrayed as her murderer and he beats her over the head with a hammer, similar to a scene in 1974's The Texas Chain Saw Massacre.

 In 2016, her case was profiled on an episode of The Vanished.

-On September 24, 2022, Evelyn Hartley's disappearance was featured as Case 224 of the CaseFile podcast.
+In September 2022, Evelyn Hartley's disappearance was featured as Case 224 of the Casefile podcast.